The goal of Cultural Development Network (CDN) is a vibrant and rich Australian culture.

 CDN carries out significant research and development into what matters to communities, their elected representatives, artists and arts managers.
 Understanding better planning principles, how to evaluate and provide meaningful measurement of outcomes, particularly the understanding of connection of cultural outcomes to economic, social, environmental and civic outcomes of engagement in cultural development activities.

-The organisation has gradually moved from a state-based to a national role, catalysed by its establishment of the National Local Government Cultural Forum (2013-2018).
-The group comprised of representatives from federal government arts agencies, every capital city, and local government peak bodies from each state and territory across Australia, who collaborated to develop culture’s role in local government policy and practice.
-CDN also has strong partnerships internationally, particularly through United Cities and Local Governments in the ASPAC (Asia-Pacific) region.
+The organisation has grown its national role through initiatives that worked with multiple governments and more recently by its establishment of the National Local Government Cultural Forum (2013-2018).
+The group comprised representatives from federal government arts agencies, every capital city, and local government peak bodies from each state and territory across Australia, who collaborated to develop culture’s role in local government policy and practice.

 Discourse and Debate